How to use Bleemeo for a MySQL monitoring

 • Number of select per second.

-if you want more MySQL metrics here is a link to our documentation.
+If you want more MySQL metrics, here is a link to our documentation.

 Figure 4: MySQL dashboard screenshot

 This type of dashboard allows you to better know when there are people connected and how many, and also what is happening on your server.
-You can also add other metrics, if you run your server on a docker for example you can add:
+You can also add other metrics, if you run your server on a Docker for example you can add:

-• Status of Apache docker
+• Status of the MySQL container

 • Memory used by applications in percent